 How to Make Healthy Pumpkin Cake

-- Add: Add the zucchini in and stir.
+Add: Add the zucchini in and stir.

-- Strain: While the cake is cooling, strain the yogurt using a colander and a towel or coffee filter over a bowl.
+Strain: While the cake is cooling, strain the yogurt using a colander and a towel or coffee filter over a bowl.
 Keep this in the fridge for the next few hours.

-Add yogurt into a large bowl with remaining ingredients.
+Add yogurt into a large bowl with remaining cream cheese frosting ingredients.
 Beat with a mixer until smooth.
-Making sure to scrape the walls of the bowl.
-You want to make sure everything is incorporated.
+Make sure to scrape the walls of the bowl.

-- Assemble: Spread icing on top of the cake.
+Assemble: Spread icing on top of the cake.
 Use an offset spatula if you have one.

 Prior to cutting it into pieces, run a butter knife along the sides of the pan to loosen.

 - Hidden treasures: Shred zucchini on the side of the grater with the medium holes.
 That way it “disappears” into the cake.

-How to Make Ahead, Store & Freeze
+How to Store and Freeze

 Storing: Store assembled, and completely cooled, cake in the fridge for up to 2 days.
 Use an airtight container otherwise, yogurt will dry out.